croque-scp/notifier/README.md

 To activate an automatically-determined set of channels immediately and once only, add the `--execute-now` switch with no parameter.
 Note that this must be run during the first minute of an hour to match any channels.

+## Remote deployment

+The notifier service is not intended to be executed locally, but to be deployed to the cloud using AWS Lambda.

+See [docs/deployment.md](/docs/deployment.md) for more information and instructions.

 # Development